BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     As you can see, the United States has a score of 91 in the "individualism" dimension.
-    That particular graph only shows 4 countries, but in Hofstede's full analysis, the United States scored the highest in the world in the individualism dimension.
+    That particular graph only shows 4 countries, but in Hofstede's full analysis, the United States is still the highest in the world in the individualism dimension.
-    That was the problem with Green Mountain Care.
+    That was the problem with Green Mountain Care: the United States is very individualistic.
 </p>

 #### "The most important thing in the world"